 ![]() View Image | Pupil alignment or visual axis alignment for laser ablation. |

 Compounding the problem is the way in which decentration is measured clinically.
 In general, topography maps of the cornea are used to assess alignment.
 However, topography centers around the line of sight and is based on patient fixation.
-This alignment is often slightly different than the corneal apex (highest point on the cornea) and the center of the pupil.
+This alignment often is slightly different than the corneal apex (highest point on the cornea) and the center of the pupil.
 If the difference between the line of sight and the center of the pupil is relatively large, the ablation pattern will appear decentered on the topographic map.

 Actual decentration is characterized clinically by poor uncorrected and best-corrected vision, complaints of glare, "ghosting" around images and haloes, and refractive astigmatism (usually plus cylinder) in the axis of decentration.
 Light scatter occurring at the edge of the ablation zone causes the above symptoms.
 Normally, the pupil would mask light scatter; however, if the edge of the ablation pattern is near the center of the pupil, it becomes readily evident to the patient.
 Wavefront analysis may be helpful in establishing the diagnosis of decentered laser ablation since higher order aberrations, such as coma, may be more prevalent.
 Customized corneal ablations or topographic linked systems offer the best hope for correcting this problem and have been shown clinically to improve uncorrected and best-corrected vision while decreasing symptoms of glare and haloes associated with decentration.